tekumara/notes/github-actions.md

 1. `workflow_run` - [triggers a dependent workflow](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_run) when a upstream workflow executes or completes.
 The success or failure of the upstream workflow is available a conclusion to the dependent workflow.
 1. `workflow_call` - see [reusable workflows](#reusable-workflows) above
-1. `workflow_dispatch` - allows a workflow to be manually triggered, eg: via `gh workflow run` or the [dispatches endpoint](https://docs.github.com/en/rest/actions/workflows?apiVersion=2022-11-28#create-a-workflow-dispatch-event).
-Dispatches workflows run on a branch or tag.
+1. [workflow_dispatch](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_dispatch) - allows a workflow to be manually triggered, eg: via `gh workflow run` or the [dispatches endpoint](https://docs.github.com/en/rest/actions/workflows?apiVersion=2022-11-28#create-a-workflow-dispatch-event).
+Dispatched workflows run on a branch or tag.
 They don't generate checks.

 ## pull_request